pradeshgv/Estimate_CO2_Emission/README.md

 # Estimate_CO2_Emission

-This project aims to estimate CO2 emission using Simple Linear Regression and Multiple Linear Regression using Machine Learning
+This project aims to estimate CO2 emission using Simple Linear Regression and Multiple Linear Regression in Machine Learning

 ## Dataset Used